JakeHiggott/brewBot/README.md

         Command: .ping

-- It can take a postal code input and return all of the breweries in that area using the Open Brewey DB API.
+- It can take a postal code or city/ state input and return all of the breweries in that area using the Open Brewey DB API.
 This functionality is still in beta and needs major work.

-        Command: .beer POSTAL_CODE
+        Command: .brew POSTAL_CODE or CITY or STATE

 Open Brewery DB API: https://www.openbrewerydb.org/